Zimmerman 2 HRs off shaky Lester, Nationals trounce Cubs 9-4

-CHICAGO — Ryan Zimmerman hit two home runs off a shaky Jon Lester and tied a career high with six RBIs, sending the Washington Nationals over the Chicago Cubs 9-4 on Saturday.
+Zimmerman hit two home runs off a shaky Lester and tied a career high with six RBIs, sending the Washington Nationals over Chicago 9-4.

+“I think he made some mistakes over the middle of the plate,” Zimmerman said.
+“Usually he’s really good, against righties at least, bringing that cutter in off the plate and working both sides of the plate.”

+“He just made a couple of mistakes over the middle.
+Other than that, he threw the ball pretty well.
+But I thought we did a good job of waiting.
+When he made those mistakes, we took advantage of it.”

 Zimmerman hit a two-run homer in the first inning, had a sacrifice fly to the warning track in the third and chased Lester with a three-run drive in the fourth that made it 9-1.
 He is batting .355 (16 for 45) with four homers and 16 RBIs in 14 games since returning from the disabled list last month.

 Lester (12-5) was tagged for eight earned runs and 10 hits in 3 2/3 innings.
-The left-hander is winless in his last five starts for the NL Central leaders, going 0-3 with a 10.32 ERA during that span.
+He is winless in his last five starts for the NL Central leaders, going 0-3 with a 10.32 ERA during that span.

-Anthony Rizzo got his 1,000th career hit for the Cubs.
-Ben Zobrist drove in two runs and Addison Russell had three hits for Chicago.

-Roark (7-12) allowed two runs on nine hits in 7 2/3 innings, striking out seven and walking one.
-The right-hander has allowed four earned runs over 29 2/3 innings during the four-start winning streak.
+Both manager Joe Maddon and Lester insist there’s nothing physically ailing the All-Star.

+“I gave up 10 hits today and nine were on my fastball, so I guess I’m just in this rut right now,” Lester said.
+“I probably felt like that was some of the better stuff I had in the last couple of starts, and that was the outcome.”

 After Lester retired the first two batters of the game, Bryce Harper singled and Zimmerman homered to center.